 - 2019: Named #51 Best Public Elementary School in Arkansas (Schooldigger)

 Featured two times on the All Things PLC website:

 Leading a Culture of Collaboration (April 2019)

 Selected to serve on Statewide Playbook Collaborative Teams and present at ADE Summit

 4th Grade math team

-Josh Ray, Principal (Arkansas Dept. of Elementary and Secondary Education Guiding Coalition, Kindergarten coach, Presenter for multiple DESE webinars)
+Josh Ray, Principal (Kindergarten coach, Presenter for multiple DESE webinars)